 Clearly we are in a time of great challenges in terms of ecology, technology and societal changes that are shaking the moorings of what we regard as world civilization.
 While there is no end of the world in sight, the negative karmas of our civilization out of balance are strongly manifesting, until we deal with them in a responsible manner.
 For this new global karmic rectification the wisdom of Vedic knowledge systems, notably Yoga, Vedanta, Ayurveda and Vedic astrology remains crucial and can lead us to a transformative future.

-Our civilization will likely experience several years of turbulence, uncertainty, and confusion before a clear light emerges for humanity overall.
+Our civilization will likely experience several years of turbulence, uncertainty, conflict and confusion before a clear light emerges for humanity overall.
 One could call this upcoming period in the twenty-first century a “New Time of Troubles” – an extended period of obstacles during which we are forced to change the values of our civilization that is far removed from nature and the Divine Self within us.

-Calamities, both manmade and natural, are likely to increase, as well as increased physical and psychological vulnerability in society.
-Yet even if these difficulties are only as much as in previous centuries, they can be more significant in their consequences as a larger and more vulnerable population will be exposed to their dangers.
-The ultimate result of this new churning process should be an ecologically sustainable culture and a new global era of peace and yogic spirituality, with a new compassionate science, humanism and cultural renaissance reflecting dharmic values.
-The coronavirus is a key indicator of this process but not the only factor.
+Calamities, both manmade and natural, including new wars and epidemics, are likely to increase, as well as increased physical and psychological vulnerability in society.
+Yet even if these difficulties are only as much as in previous centuries, such as World War II in the last century, these can be more significant in their consequences as a larger and more vulnerable population will be exposed to their dangers.

-Until such a higher change occurs, we may see an increasing Brave New World scenario of media, high tech and drug-based social control, social disruption, terrorism, new diseases and epidemics, and population displacement if not decline.
-The organic basis of human life will be compromised and people made uncertain as to who they are, what life means or what their purpose should be.
+Until such higher change occurs, we may see an increasing Brave New World scenario of media, high tech and drug-based social control, social disruption, terrorism, war, new diseases and epidemics, and population displacement if not decline.
+The organic basis of human life will be compromised and people made uncertain as to who they are, what life means or what their higher purpose should be.

 We must not just restore the Earth outwardly at an ecological level, but must restore our inner ecology and honor the forces of nature within us, such as Ayurveda teaches us.
 This requires understanding the doshas, gunas and karmas within us and restoring the organic basis of our physical life and social order, including the individual, family and spiritual communities.
 There is a greater danger of new physical and psychological diseases as our individual immune systems decline along with the disruption of our natural environment.